juanMartinezAlvarez/juanMartinezAlvarez.github.io/_posts/231015_CrossPolarized_MRS.md

 The interference depends on the path length difference between waves, which is evidently related to the thickness of the film.
 Therefore, films of the same material but different thicknesses may appear different, for example, one may be blue while the other red.
 This hints at a very powerful tool for thickness determination by optical methods.

 In a spectrum—transmission or reflection squared (T and R) as a function of wavelength—the interference manifests itself as oscillations in the spectra.
-It is possible to use the period of the oscillations (the distance between consecutive maxima or minima) to find the thickness, provided that the index of refraction is known.
+It is possible to use the period of the oscillations (the distance between consecutive maxima or minima) to find the thickness, provided that the index of refraction is known <d-cite key="stenzel_thick_2016"></d-cite>.
 See an example of the reflectance spectra for different thicknesses of silicon dioxide films grown over silicon in the next figure.
 For example, the reflectance of the 50 nm thick sample is mostly flat with a slight increase near the red region, which results in a redish-white or tan color.
 In contrast, the 500 nm film has a very clear maxima between blue and green, while the other maxima occur near the infrared (IR) and UV, resulting in a blue-green color.

 <div class="row mt-3">